Fire breaks out at Trump Tower in NYC

 NEW YORK (AP) — Firefighters are at the scene of a fire at Trump Tower in New York City.

 The Fire Department says the blaze broke out on the 50th floor shortly before 6 p.m.
 Saturday.
+The department says there was one serious injury.

 President Donald Trump tweeted about 45 minutes later that the fire was out.
 Trump says it was “Very confined (well built building).”